Human Growth Hormone(HGH)

-Some treatments might not have short term complication but have long-term complications.
-Sceptical, researchers have carried out several studies to study the long term effects of Growth Hormone but in all, the studies proved that HGH is relatively safe both long term and short term.
+Some treatments might not have a short-term complication but have long-term complications.
+Skeptical, researchers have carried out several studies to study the long term effects of Growth Hormone but in all, the studies proved that HGH is relatively safe both long-term and short term.

-One of the studies is a ten year old study published in the Journal of Endocrinology and Metabolism.
+One of the studies is a ten-year-old study published in the Journal of Endocrinology and Metabolism.
 The study participants experienced a significant improvement in their quality of life.
-They also reported loss of fat, decreased carotid intima media thickness (an indication of plaque in the carotid), increased lean muscle, improved psychological well-being and a less atherogenic lipid profile.
+They also reported a loss of fat, decreased carotid intima-media thickness (an indication of plaque in the carotid), increased lean muscle, improved psychological well-being, and a less atherogenic lipid profile.
 Despite the study consisting of only 10 participants, the results are still valuable and relevant as the subjects were relatively young (average age = 38).
 An important fact to keep in mind is that the subjects didn`t use the crazy supra-physiological doses used in bodybuilding but correctly followed low doses (sub-clinical hGH concentrations).

 Another two-year large group study proves that taking HGH greatly improves general wellness and the quality of life.
 The study was published in the Journal of Clinical Endocrinology.
-According to the study, patients administered with Growth Hormone experienced beneficial effects on metabolism, body composition, improved psychological wellbeing and general wellness.
-The only side effects was fluid related and in a very few cases.
+According to the study, patients administered with Growth Hormone experienced beneficial effects on metabolism, body composition, improved psychological wellbeing, and general wellness.
+The only side effects were fluid related and in very few cases.
 And also these were low doses.

 What if I overdose Growth Hormone?

 Abnormally high levels of Growth Hormone in adults can lead to overgrowth, scientifically known as acromegaly.
-The disease is usually characterised by excessive or overgrowth of the head, hands, feet , jaw, nose, fingers, toes and the forehead.
+The disease is usually characterized by excessive or overgrowth of the head, hands, feet, jaw, nose, fingers, toes and the forehead.
 Internal organs might also increase in size resulting in distending abdomens noticeable in some bodybuilders using HGH.
-In some cases the hair and nails can grow incredibly faster and also carpal tunnel symptoms can be experienced.
+In some cases, the hair and nails can grow incredibly faster and also carpal tunnel symptoms can be experienced.

 Special care is required when handling Growth Hormone.
 HGH molecules are highly delicate and severe shaking or heat can easily ruin the molecules.
-It is important to store HGH in a cool and dry place, preferable a refrigerator.
-Also take caution when it comes to reconstituting the hormone vial.
+It is important to store HGH in a cool and dry place, preferably a refrigerator.
+Also, take caution when it comes to reconstituting the hormone vial.